 Figure 2.
 The angle of repose on a sand castle is the steepest angle the sand will remain at before collapsing.
+An initiative supported by Woodside and ESWA

 - 1. Line the tray with a piece of newspaper and pour some of the fine sand into it.
 Build a sand castle making the sides as steep as possible. - 2.
 Push the piece of card through the middle of the castle, making sure it is upright, and mark on the card the edge of the sand castle (as shown in the picture below). - 3.
 Remove the piece of card and measure the angle of repose using the protractor, recording it in the results table.